MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 sub   |       | Subject – must match the sub from the id_token_hint sent to initiate this request. nonce |       | The same nonce that was passed in the request. acr   |       | The acr claims for the authentication request.
 This should match one of the values from the request sent to initiate this request.
 Only one acr claim should be returned.
 For the list of claims, see [Supported acr claims](#supported-acr-claims). amr   |       | The amr claims for the authentication method used in authentication.
-Only one method claim should be returned.
+This should be returned as an array and only one method claim should be returned.
 For the list of claims, see [Supported amr claims](#supported-amr-claims).

 ##### Supported acr claims